 To this very day – we’ve never known what a regular salary feels like, and I still have to fight off thoughts of how nice it must be living like that.

-But you don’t have to be ‘called’ to live by faith, because if you are walking with the Lord, getting through your trials come what may, then you are living by faith, “without faith it is impossible to please Him“
+But you don’t have to be called to ‘live by faith.’
+If you are walking with the Lord and passing your tests come what may, then you are living by faith!
+“Without faith it is impossible to please Him” (Hebrews 11:6)

 God Bless you.

 To order click ‘buy the book(s)‘